Jazz Handbook

 Graduating Recital Printed Programs

-The Music Department types and duplicates programs to be distributed at degree recitals.
-All program information must be proofread and approved by the teacher and submitted to the Music Dept office no later than four weeks prior to the recital.
-Completed programs are placed in the student’s mailbox for pickup just prior to the recital.
-It is the student’s responsibility to have the programs distributed to the audience.
-This may be done by placing them on a music stand outside the performance venue or by having friends distribute them at the door.
-Normally the Department will make 70 copies of a program.
-The printing of program notes or translations is the student’s responsibility.
+The Music Department types and duplicates recital programs, which must be proofread and approved by the teacher, submitted four weeks prior to the recital.
+Completed programs are placed in the student’s mailbox and must be distributed by the student, either on a music stand or by friends at the door.
+Typically, 70 copies are made, and printing program notes or translations is the student’s responsibility.

 Recital Room Setup